devall-org/ash_canonical_identity/usage-rules.md

 ## Basic Usage

-Define an identity in the `canonical_identities` block to automatically generate an identity, get_by action, and code_interface:
+Define an identity in the `canonical_identities` block to automatically generate an identity, get_by/list_by actions, and code_interface:

 ```elixir
 defmodule PostTag do